cs230-stanford/website-2019-spring/index.md

 **Note:** For project meetings, only the following meetings are mandatory for attendance:
  * The first occurrence,
- * The ocurrence after the project proposal,
+ * The occurrence after the project proposal,
- * The ocurrence after the project milestone,
+ * The occurrence after the project milestone,
- * The ocurrence before the final submission.
+ * The occurrence before the final submission.

 ## Submitting Assignments
-For this course, you will be invited to a private Coursera Session.
-In this session, you will be able to watch videos, do quizzes and complete programming assignments.
-Each quiz and programming assignment can be submitted directly from the session and will be graded by our autograder.
+From the Coursera sessions (accessible from the invite you receive by email), you will be able to watch videos, solve quizzes and complete programming assignments.
+Each quiz and programming assignment can be submitted directly from the session and will be graded by our autograders.

+You will submit your [project deliverables](/project/#project-deliverables) on [Gradescope]().

 ## Late assignments
 Each student will have a total of ten free late (calendar) days to use for programming assignments, quizzes, project proposal and project milestone.
 Each late day is bound to only one assignment (which could be a programming assignment, a quiz or a project submission.)
 Once these late days are exhausted, any assignments turned in late will be penalized 20% per late day.
 However, no assignment will be accepted more than three days after its due date, and late days cannot be used for the final project and final presentation.
 Each 24 hours or part thereof that a homework is late uses up one full late day.
 Also, note that if you submit an assignment multiple times, only the last one will be taken into account, in which case the number of late days will be calculated based on the last submission.